-The Users section allows the site Administrator to control who may access the admin section of the site and what they can do.
-You may add, delete, and assign categories of use.
+The Users section allows the Site Administrator to control who may access the admin section of the site and what they can do.
+You may add, delete, and assign categories of your users.

 Manage users by clicking on the Users tab in the top navigation of your admin dashboard.

 The Browse Users screen shows the number of users, as well as the username, display name, email, and role for each user.
 The table displaying users can be sorted by any of those values.
 From this page, you may edit user information, delete users, or search existing users.